MSmithDev/AirAPI_Windows/README.md

 [Here](https://github.com/MSmithDev/AirAPI_Windows/wiki/Using-with-Unity) is a demo in the wiki for use with unity scripts.

-[Here](https://github.com/MSmithDev/AirPoseUnityDemo) is an Unity demo using the XR plugin with the Airs setup as a headset.
+[Here](https://github.com/MSmithDev/AirPoseUnityDemo) is a Unity demo using the XR plugin with the Airs setup as a headset.

 # Building from source